briansmith337/zulip/templates/zerver/help/switching-between-organizations.md

 1. Tap **Switch account**.

-1. Tap on the desired Zulip organization.
+1. Tap on the desired Axxess organization.

 {tab|web}

-You can log in to multiple Zulip organizations by opening multiple tabs, and logging into one Zulip organization in each tab.
-To switch Zulip organizations, just switch tabs.
+You can log in to multiple Axxess organizations by opening multiple tabs, and logging into one Axxess organization in each tab.
+To switch Axxess organizations, just switch tabs.

 {end_tabs}